MCP Setup

 Section titled “Installation”GitHub Releases (recommended)

-Section titled “GitHub Releases (recommended)”Download the latest binary for your platform from GitHub Releases:
+Section titled “GitHub Releases (recommended)”Download the latest binary for your platform from GitHub Releases and verify the checksum:

 Section titled “From source”git clone https://github.com/pidgr/pidgr-mcp.gitcd pidgr-mcpgo build -o pidgr-mcp ./cmd/pidgr-mcpConfiguration